WillsHarris/Homework_WHH/Unit_1 _Kickstart_My_Chart/README.md

 ## Results

+For this homework, I preform the folowing tasks:

 * Use conditional formatting to fill each cell in the state column with a different color
   * Create a new column called Percent Funded
 * Use conditional formatting to fill each cell in the Percent Funded column using a three-color scale.
-  * Create a new columns called Average Donation, Category and Sub-Category The resulting worksheet looks like this -
+  * Create a new columns called Average Donation, Category and Sub-Category

+The resulting worksheet looks like this -